In this section

 For this reason you may choose to, or be directed to, AVOID use of these chemicals when producing susceptible plants.
 It would allow you to identify infected plants that need to be discarded.
 It also would avoid the shipping of infected nursery stock to places where the disease is not yet present.

-Some of the fungicides in the QoI group have activity on Phytophthora and many fungi.
+Some of the fungicides in the QoI group (fungicide group 11) have activity on Phytophthora and many fungi.
 Although these fungicides are systemic they do not move as much within plant tissues.
 By comparison, these chemicals move slowly into green leaves and stems.
 This is called translaminar movement.
 Once in the tissue there is limited movement within the xylem.
 These chemicals are used to control foliar infections.

 The mode of action of each of these groups is so specific that many Phytophthora species have developed resistance to them.
 This means the organism can grow and cause disease at chemical concentrations that used to prevent them from growing.
 Tank mixing with contact fungicides will help prevent the development of these resistant types.

-Integrating several controls should help prevent losses due to Phytophthora diseases.
+Integrating several tactics should help prevent losses due to Phytophthora diseases.
 Fighting these diseases after they have become established is difficult if not impossible.
 Emphasis should be on recognizing the potential for disease and taking preventive steps before losses occur.

-Parke’s top 10 Management Tips for Nurseries:
+Jennifer Parke’s top 10 Management Tips for Nurseries:

 - Ensure good water drainage.